• Resources

 How to Calculate CTC?

-The CTC calculation helps in understanding the company’s cost meaning.
+CTC calculation helps in understanding the total annual cost incurred by the employer for an employee.

 What is the Take-Home Salary?

-Take-home salary means a worker’s monthly cash sum in their bank account.
-In contrast to CTC (paid as cash and non-cash benefit), take-home salary is the cash in hand after deductions.
+Take-home salary means a worker’s monthly salary that they get after all necessary deductions.
+While CTC includes both cash components and non-cash benefits, take-home salary is the amount credited after deductions.
 It is crucial to grasp this distinction as it helps employees plan out their month’s expenses and finances.

 The take-home salary is determined by deducting all of the mandatory and voluntary deductions (income tax, Provident Fund contributions, Professional Tax) from the gross salary.
 The result is a more realistic monthly salary for an employee.

-When tax, Provident Fund (PF), and Professional Tax (PT) are deducted, the take-home pay can reach 48,000.
+When tax, Provident Fund (PF), and Professional Tax (PT) are deducted, the take-home pay may be approximately ₹48,000.

 Read more: Payroll Process